 How To Tell if You Are Healthy

-Karen: I think health is a really hard thing to define.
+I think health is a really hard thing to define.
 Different people have different interpretations of what health is to them.
-The general telltale signs are a little bit of tiredness, fatigue, headaches, bloating, aches and pains, and needing to grab a coffee to give you that extra energy boost.
-They're the things that tell you that the body is not probably functioning the way it needs to function.
+The general telltale signs are a little bit of tiredness, fatigue, headaches, bloating, aches and pains, and the need to grab a coffee to give you that extra energy boost.
+They’re the things that tell you that the body is probably not functioning the way it needs to function.

 How To Work Out the Balance

-Karen: I guess it's working out what is too much.
-There are 24 hours in a day.
+It’s working out what is too much.
+There are 24 hours a day.
 Can somebody work 24 hours a day?
-Potentially they can, but it's what is going to happen later in life if you keep working at that speed.
+Potentially they can, but it’s what is going to happen later in life if you keep working at that speed.

 We need to have a balance within life.
 Between work, play, and rest, the body can only function a certain amount based on the nutrients that it receives.

-If you're continually burning all of those nutrients and you don't refuel your body either by taking a rest, by what you eat, or by what you drink, eventually something is going to stop.
-That's different for different people.
-That could be 6 weeks for some people, and 6 months for others.
+If you’re continually burning all of those nutrients and you don’t refuel your body either by taking a rest, by what you eat, or by what you drink, eventually something is going to stop.
+That’s different for different people.
+That could be six weeks for some people, and six months for others.

-We know that there's a certain amount of sleep that the body needs, and it's when we sleep that the body repairs and recovers.
-That's when it sets you up for the next day.
-Some people can survive on 6-hour sleep.
-Some people need 8 hours.
-Some people probably can survive on 3 or 4 hours at a time, but eventually, something will give.
+We know that there’s a certain amount of sleep that the body needs, and it’s when we sleep that the body repairs and recovers.
+That’s when it sets you up for the next day.
+Some people can survive on six-hour sleep.
+Some people need eight hours.
+Some people probably can survive on three or four hours at a time, but eventually, something will give.